Skip to main content

 • In case of a fire, sound the alarm by using the nearest red fire box and leave the building quickly but in an orderly way notifying others in the building as you exit.
 Use the exit route posted in the hallway of each building.

-• Immediately notify the fire department by calling 911 (9-911 from a campus phone) from a safe location to provide details of the situation.
+• Immediately notify the fire department by calling 911 from a safe location to provide details of the situation.
 Then, notify Campus Enforcement at (828) 289-5850.

 • If you have been trained and it would not place you in any immediate danger, use a fire extinguisher to extinguish the fire.